Managing hundreds of code branches with Jenkins

 We’ve also recently discovered the Modular Pipeline Library, taking the approach even further and intend to experiment with it going forward.

-About the Author
+About the author

-Maxime Michel Site Reliability Engineer at Magnolia
+Site Reliability Engineer, Magnolia